phase-0/phase-0/sprints/1-overview/README.md

 ## Handing in your work
 - If you find yourself blocked on a task,
-  - Add a comment describing the error / problems you are having with the specific waffle task, and move it to the "Blocked" column
+  - Add a comment describing the error / problems you are having with the specific waffle task.
   - Ask for help on slack in the **code-help-desk**/ your **campus-specific** channel, someone will surely be willing to help you out!
   - Move on to another task if possible, rather than waiting and not achieving anything

 - Check off all tasks within the assignments in Waffle.io as you complete them
 - Move each of your assignments to the "Done" column in Waffle.io as you complete them
 - Make sure you post a link to your completed work in the comments of the waffle ticket!